harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- If the conditional expression in assertion evaluates to `true`, then it does nothing.
 	- If `false`, then it will generate an error and terminate the program (via `std::abort`).
 - The error message that an assertion displays typically contains the expression that failed as text, along with the name of the code file, and the line number of the assertion.
+	- The actual message varies depending on which compiler is being used.

 >[!important] Asserts are used to detect errors while developing and debugging.